kapelajii/coiiot_network_programming/sockets/README.md

 ### Socket server

 Lets build our first simple socket server.
-First we need to define which kind of protocol we are running on our server.
+First we need to define which kind of address family we are running on our server.
+Python socket module support different address families and selected family defines used communication protocol
+example:
+- AF_UNIX
+- AF_INET
+- AF_INET6

 ```python
 import socket